A cleaner, more strategic way to tell the compliance story.

 Updating Keys and Status Indicators

 We refined or added keys across all modules to clearly define what each color represents.
 Green always means completed or healthy, yellow is pending, and red signals that something is past due or at risk.
-Icons were added to indicate whether a framework was auditable or reportable.
+Icons were added to indicate whether a program was auditable or reportable.

 Final Development Push